Pinewood Derby (South Park)

 "Pinewood Derby" is the sixth episode of the thirteenth season of the American animated television series South Park.
-The 187th overall episode of the series, it originally aired on Comedy Central in the United States on April 15, 2009 and in the United Kingdom on April 17, 2009.
+The 187th overall episode of the series, it originally aired on Comedy Central in the United States on April 15, 2009.
 In the episode, Randy helps Stan cheat in a pinewood derby race, which inadvertently leads to the discovery of alien life.
 When an alien gangster visits South Park and the residents come into possession of his stolen "space cash", they decide to keep it for themselves and hide it from alien police officers who are looking for it.

-The episode was written and directed by series co-founder Trey Parker, and was rated TV-MA L in the United States for strong to extreme language.
+The episode was written and directed by series co-creator Trey Parker, and was rated TV-MA L in the United States for strong to extreme language.
 "Pinewood Derby" was seen by 2.78 million households in its original broadcast, according to Nielsen ratings, making it the second most-watched episode on Comedy Central the week it aired.
 The episode received mixed reviews upon its initial broadcast.

 "Pinewood Derby" has been noted for spoofing a number of world leaders, such as Gordon Brown, Silvio Berlusconi, Vladimir Putin, Luiz Inácio Lula da Silva, Raila Odinga, Taro Aso, Han Seung-soo, Nicolas Sarkozy, Matti Vanhanen, Angela Merkel, Wen Jiabao and John Howard.
 The episode was originally scheduled to air on MTV Latin America in February 2010 but was pulled at the last minute, allegedly due to its perceived negative portrayal of Mexican President Felipe Calderón.